How Do You Plan a Corporate Hackathon?

 How do I choose a hackathon theme?

-What prizes work best for corporate hackathons?
+What rewards work best for corporate hackathons?